-Domaine Maizerets is a large urban park in Quebec city that is off the beaten path for most people especially visitors.
-Official Domaine Maizerets site is only in French and that makes finding information about this urban park difficult.
+Domaine Maizerets is a large urban park in Quebec city that is off the beaten path for most people, especially visitors.
+Official Domaine Maizerets site is only in French, making finding information about this urban park difficult.
 This park is about 5 km north of Vieux Quebec and downtown.
-It is an important nature retreat within city limits.
+It is a crucial nature retreat within city limits.
 Domain Maizerets will be appreciated by tourists that like budget travel ideas as this park is free.

 Domaine Maizerets has ample free parking and has an area of about 27 hectares.
-This park has two main sections Maizerets and Arboretum that are separated by a large wooded area.
-Main parking lot is in the Maizerets section just off boulevard Montmorency.
-This is where you can find the main building and rent the skis, skates or snowshoes.
+This park has two main sections, Maizerets and Arboretum that are separated by a large wooded area.
+The main parking lot is in the Maizerets section just off boulevard Montmorency.
+This is where you can find the main building and rent the skis, skates, or snowshoes.

-Domaine Maizerets has a brook that runs between forest area and Arboretum.
-The bridges across this brook are nice and also there is a lookout deck.
-This is where you can see many small forest birds like black capped chickadees, finches and warblers.
-Once you cross one of the bridges you will enter more open area of arboretum.
+Domaine Maizerets has a brook that runs between the forest area and Arboretum.
+The bridges across this brook are nice, and also there is a lookout deck.
+This is where you can see many small forest birds like black-capped chickadees, finches, and warblers.
+Once you cross one of the bridges, you will enter the more open area of the arboretum.
 Here you can find more birds that come to feed on frozen fermented berries.
-There is also a natural hedge maze, perfect winter activity for kids.
+There is also a natural hedge maze, the perfect winter activity for kids.

 Quebec winter photography tips